 - 1.1 The Isle of Man Financial Services Authority's ("the Authority") regulatory objectives1 include "the reduction of financial crime".
 The Authority receives, and analyses, annual AML/CFT data from regulated and registered entities to help it monitor AML/CFT threats and trends in, and across, sectors.
-Reports are prepared to help show a view across sectors2, excluding gambling, that are subject to the Island's AML/CFT framework.
+Reports are prepared to show a view across sectors2, excluding gambling, that are subject to the Island's AML/CFT framework; this this can help stakeholders, including Government and regulated and registered entities, understand some of the features of the sectors pertaining to financial crime risk.
 The Authority also uses this information to help with its risk assessment of sectors, and individual firms. - 1.2 This report is focused on those firms whose primary business is that of being a TCSP.
 For this purpose it specifically excludes those firms whose primary business is the provision of fund management / administration, but who also provide corporate services to collective investment schemes ("funds"); this is mainly because data in respect of fund managers / administrators is covered in a separate sector report.
-Reports for other sectors are also produced. - 1.3 This report provides an analysis of two years of data and covers areas such as the geographical profile of customers (corporate and trust vehicles) and beneficial owners/settlors/other key principals, TCSPs' assessment of customer risk, reporting and monitoring of financial crime and sanctions, and the use of introducers and third parties. - Table 1 below provides information on the population of TCSPs who were required to submit the annual AML/CFT data return for December 2019 and December 2018.
+Reports for other sectors are also produced. - 1.3 This report provides an analysis of two years of data and covers areas such as the geographical profile of customers (corporate and trust vehicles) and beneficial owners/settlors/other key principals, TCSPs' assessment of customer risk, reporting and monitoring of financial crime and sanctions, and the use of introducers and third parties. - 1.4 Table 1 below provides information on the population of TCSPs who were required to submit the annual AML/CFT data return for December 2021 and December 2020.